st3v3nmw/fanaka/standing-out.rst

     I started the Nairobi PyData group in 2018, and we have held a meet-up nearly every month since then.

-You show that you don't just use Python data tools at work, you actually care about the topic; you demonstrate personal interest, motivation and engagement.
+You show that you don't just use Python data tools at work, you actually *care* about the topic; you demonstrate personal interest, motivation and engagement.

 Documentation and Docker
 ------------------------

-The job is for a **documentation author** for a **deployment tool** that uses **Docker** and related technologies.
+Suppose it's a job for a **documentation author** for a **deployment tool** that uses **Docker** and related technologies.

 Fit in